Avaiga/taipy-doc/docs/manuals/core/entities/data-node-mgt.md

     ]
     ```

-    The read method will return a list of DefaultCustomDocument objects, including "_id" attribute.
+    The read method will return a list of MongoDefaultDocument objects, including "_id" attribute.

 You can also specify custom document class to handle specific attribute, encode and decode data when
 reading and writing to the Mongo collection.